-PART 19.
+PART 20.
 Subsection (C) of City Code Section 25-8-261 (Critical Water Quality Zone Development) is amended to read:

-- (C) The requirements of this subsection apply along [Along] Lake Travis, Lake Austin, or Lady Bird Lake[÷]. - (1) A [a boat] dock,[pier, wharf,] bulkhead or marina, and necessary access and appurtenances, are [is] permitted in a critical water quality zone subject to compliance with Chapter 25-2, Subchapter C, Article 12 (Docks, Bulkheads, and Shoreline Access). [; and] - (2) Within 25 feet of the shoreline, at least 50% of the vegetation must be: - (a) preserved in a natural condition; or - (b) restored to, a natural condition, as prescribed by the Environmental Criteria Manual, if the vegetation is disturbed or removed for construction or other development activity. - (3) Not more than 30 percent of the woody vegetation within the shoreline setback area as defined by Section 25-2-551 (Lake Austin (LA) District Regulations) may be removed. - by the Watershed Protection Department is required for [of] chemicals used to treat building materials that will be submerged in water-is required before a permit may be issued or a site plan released.
+- (C) The requirements of this subsection apply along [Along] Lake Travis, Lake Austin, or Lady Bird Lake[:]. - (1) A [a boat] dock, [pier, wharf,] bulkhead or marina, and necessary access and appurtenances, are [is] permitted in a critical water quality zone

-PART 20.
+- subject to compliance with Chapter 25-2, Subchapter C, Article 12 (Docks, Bulkheads, and Shoreline Access). [; and] - (2) At least 50% of the area within 25 feet of the shoreline must be: - (a) preserved in a natural condition; or - (b) restored to a natural condition as prescribed by the Environmental Criteria Manual, if the vegetation is disturbed or removed for construction or other development activity, within the area of disturbance. - (3) Not more than 30 percent of the woody vegetation within the shoreline setback area as defined by Section 25-2-551 (Lake Austin (LA) District Regulations) and within the area defined by 25-2-180 (Lake Austin (LA) Overlay District) may be removed. - (4) Before a building permit may be issued or a site plan released, approval by the Watershed Protection Department is required for [ef] chemicals used to treat building materials that will be submerged in water is [required before a permit may be issued or a site plan released]. - PART 21.
 City Code Section 25-8-652 (Fills at Lake Austin, Lady Bird Lake, and Lake Walter E. Long) is amended to read: